-How to Save on Vet Bills with Dog Dieting
+How to Save Vet Bills with Dog Dieting

-How Pet Weight Loss Affords Your Cheaper Vet Bills
+How Pet Weight Loss Saves on Vet Bills

-Most veterinary medicines are dosed according to body weight.
-Therefore the heavier your dog, the greater the dose of medicine required.
-With medicine routinely charged out on a volume and concentration basis, treatment costs for heavy dogs soon tally up.
+Most medicines are dosed according to body weight.
+Therefore, the heavier your dog, the greater the dose of medicine required.
+With medicine routinely charged out according to dose, treatment costs for heavy dogs soon tally up.

-2. Reducing your dog’s weight decreases the risk of costly chronic illness and disease.
+2. Reducing your dog’s weight decreases risk of costly illness and disease.

-By effectively managing your dog’s weight you will significantly reduce your dog’s risk of developing chronic illnesses that require continued monitoring and treatment.
+By effectively managing your dog’s weight you will significantly reduce your dog’s risk of developing a chronic illness.

-Diabetes, chronic skin infections, urinary incontinence and arthritis are costly conditions linked with dog obesity.
-These conditions tend to require continued veterinary monitoring and long term medication.
+Diabetes, skin infections, urinary incontinence, cancer and arthritis are costly conditions linked with dog obesity.
+These conditions often require costly veterinary monitoring and long-term medication and treatment.

 3. Healthy weight dogs are less likely to require surgery.

-Restrictive breathing patterns are especially pronounced in overweight dogs and many require surgical intervention to open up their airways.
+Restrictive breathing patterns are pronounced in overweight dogs, often necessitating urgent surgical intervention to open the airways.

 Reduced canine weight often results in lowered pet transport costs, lower pet boarding costs and reduced grooming costs.
 Not to mention reduced feeding costs!